|WCSI Position Title:||Early Intervention Service Coordinator|

 Before performing service coordination activities, a Service Coordinator must demonstrate knowledge and understanding of infants and toddlers with disabilities, the Early Intervention Service System and the nature and scope of services and funding sources.

 (1) A bachelor's degree from an accredited college which includes 12 credits in early intervention, early childhood special education, early childhood education, child development, special education, family counseling, family studies, social welfare, psychology, or other comparable social sciences, and 1 year of full-time or full-time equivalent experience working with or providing counseling to children, families, or individuals with disabilities, required; OR

-Strong, interpersonal skills, effective oral and written communication skills.
-Able to prepare clear, concise reports.
+Strong Interpersonal skills, effective oral and written communication skills.

 Valid PA Driver’s License, Proof of Valid Auto Insurance, Act 34 (Criminal Record), and Act 33 (Child Abuse) and FBI Clearance.
 There will be monthly screenings of PA Medicheck List, LEIE (List of Excluded Individuals/Entities) and SAM (System for Award Management).

 While performing the duties of this job, the employee is regularly required to operate a motor vehicle, sit, stand, walk, bend and lift objects of up to 10 pounds.
 The employee regularly uses a computer, phone, fax, copier and other essential office equipment to carry out daily work assignments.

 Substantial problem solving in response to urgent/emergency situations, which may require immediate action.
 Ability to apply principles of leadership and management in daily practice.

 The services of this job are community based.
 While performing the duties of this job, the employee is exposed to a combination of office and outside/travel conditions and regularly exposed to moderate levels of noise.
 Exposure to outside weather condition will exist.